ibm-cloud-docs/containers/vpc_vpn.md

 ### Communication with resources in on-premises data centers
 {: #onprem}

-To connect your cluster with your on-premises data center, you can set up the VPC VPN service or a strongSwan IPSec VPN service.
+To connect your cluster with your on-premises data center, you can set up the {{site.data.keyword.vpc_short}} VPN service or a strongSwan IPSec VPN service.
 {: shortdesc}

-* With the {{site.data.keyword.vpc_short}} VPN, you connect an entire VPC to an on-premises data center.
+* With the {{site.data.keyword.vpc_short}} VPN, you connect an entire VPC to an on-premises data center or to another VPC.
 This option allows you to remain VPC-native in you VPN connection setup.
-To get started by creating a VPC gateway for your subnets, see [Using VPN with your VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc).
+To get started by creating a VPC gateway for your subnets, see [Using VPN with your VPC](/docs/vpc?topic=vpc-vpn-onprem-example).
 Note that if you have a multizone cluster, you must create a VPC gateway on a subnet in each zone where you have worker nodes.
 * With the [strongSwan IPSec VPN service](https://www.strongswan.org/about.html){: external}, you set up a VPN load balancer directly in your cluster.
 To get started, [configure and deploy the strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup).

 If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
 You can avoid subnet conflicts when you [create a cluster in the CLI](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.